limegimlet/covid_dataviz/index.md

 ## Back to alerts & curfews
 {:.no_toc}

-At the department level, France has packed away 'OK' and 'Vigilance' for a while.
+It looks like France has said good-bye to 'OK' and 'Vigilance' for a while.

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/alerts.html" height="600" width="100%"></iframe>
 {% endraw %}